 The Tower of Hanoi puzzle shows how much work is required to organise wooden disks when space is constrained.
 It is a very simple puzzle that involves transferring disks from one peg to another ensuring that the disks stay ordered.
 The number of steps needed to solve the puzzle drops dramatically as the working space, represented by intermediate pegs, increases.
 When clutter increases in a project we have less space, this is manifest in any problem when space is constrained, however even when we can create more space this next mechanism limits our productivity…

 Computer scientists classify processes and algorithms by their time complexity.
 Some simple processes take a number of steps proportional to the size of the problem - for example searching a list for a specific item.
 On average you will find the item half way through the list, so on average searching a list twice as long will take twice the time.
 The Tower of Hanoi puzzle we looked at above has a quite different time complexity.
 Every additional disk added to the problem doubles the steps it takes to complete it.
-If we need to juggle useless noise in addition to valuable information, we can see how it’s going to take longer - sometimes much, much longer.
+If we need to juggle needless clutter in addition to valuable information, we can see how it’s going to take longer - sometimes much, much longer.